 to drop.
 This allows you to make early changes in your child's medicine or routine.

 This can help prevent your child's symptoms from getting worse.
 The PFM can also help

-you know when you need to call your child's provider.
-Or when you should go to the
+you know when you need to call your child's healthcare provider.
+Or when you should

 How do you use a peak flow meter?

-Use the PFM as instructed by your child's provider.
-For example, some people use a
+Use the PFM as directed by your child's provider.
+For instance, some people use a

 PFM every day at about the same time.